TakahiroTanaka-dev/fleamarket_sample_79d/README.md

 |size|string||

 ### Association
--belongs_to :user
+- belongs_to :user
--belongs_to :category
+- belongs_to :category
--has_many :images dependent: :destroy
+- has_many :images dependent: :destroy

 ## commentsテーブル